-We have spent working for many years in the Western Balkans.
-Although in the eight years up to his retirement James was in the diplomatic world, his background and most of his career was industrial and commercial in Scotland.
+We have spent working for several, years in the Western Balkans, I did pro bono work.
+Although in the years up to his retirement James was in the diplomatic world, his background and most of his career was industrial and commercial in Scotland.
 Similarly, Anke’s former business was operating between UK and Germany at the high-tech end of aerospace and similar industries, though while being in the Balkans through her voluntary work with various NGOs she has become a social entrepreneur.

 With life-long interests in the environment and ecology, we seized this opportunity not only to build a house for ourselves and our extended families, but also as a demonstration for Montenegrins of what is possible, practical and economic while being at the forefront of sound environmental practice.

 We finally managed to get (most of) the house built in 2013/14.
 Needless to say, this being the Balkans, things have not worked out entirely as originally planned!
 But we are enjoying our low energy home!

 This web-site is a Work-In-Progress, describing the overall aims of our project, which is not just to build a family home for ourselves, but to help and encourage others in this beautiful country to design, build and live in equally low-energy houses.

 We are in 2021 now…

 James is crafting with the local stone, walls for our Mediterranean garden, the soil is poor but we have learnt how to make compost, our plants love it.
 Anke learnt much what it means to grow plants in Mediterranean climate. it’s hot for 3 months with no rain.
 Learning much, which plants to use with little or no water, heartbreaking at times when some carefully grown flowers just say, no thank you.
 This is our wisteria on the terrace, it is doing beautifully.